 Or what do you do when you have a country that believes you stole their land, and they are hell-bent on getting it back no matter what it takes?

 Or identifying instances where people fought because other persons had the wrong beliefs (the Crusades, the Irish Catholics and Protestants, the Muslims and the Jews, etc.).
-“If you’re not a Muslim, you are an infidel, and infidels should be killed.”
+“If you’re not our religion, you are an infidel, and infidels should be killed.”
 Look around the world for examples of active wars.
 Do these waring people want peace?
-“Israel must annihilate Hamas and Hezbollah before there can be peace.”
-Israeli Prime Minister Benjamin Netanyahu
+“Israel must annihilate Hamas and Hezbollah before there can be peace.” ~ Israeli Prime Minister Benjamin Netanyahu

 Fighting requires that both people participate, or there can be no conflict.
 If one person refuses to raise their hands and defend themselves, then you don’t have a fight; what you have is someone getting pummeled and mauled.